noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 11/5/2022 09:09 As usual Francesca and Andreu torture me.
 They apply charges in all my internal organs.
 It's five years that I'm heave tortured.

+- 12/5/2022 06:40 At 6 wake with electroshock.
+As usual Francesca and Andreu.
+Many of Genoa, a city enslaved by some part of the Church the marquees family of Francesca, high social class, paramilitaries and Cosa Nostra, speak also to let me hate themselves.
+Why?
+Because they wash Mafia money and properties from nobles with church corruption.

+- 13/5/2022 16:05 I'm working with people, face to face.
+Because I'm selling my service to Internet and mobile network.
+Francesca every time that I connect with another client, start to try to put inside my self doubts about.
+This MONSTER doesn't stop a minute to torture or try to unlock inside my ego madness.
+STOP THIS SHIT.

+- 13/5/2022 21:49 It's friday people in Genoa buy cocaine and start to torture.
+Aurora is one my favorites.
+She is fantastic, a tortured who torture from decades.
+A completely slave of the huma n trade cartel owned by Francesca and her family.
+People that have studied university to torture.
+Great cocaine addicted!
+You're wonderful.

+- 15/3/2022 18:58 Francesca with her crew of mafia dogs follow to torture stalk, death treat, etcetera etcetera.
+Andreu obviously copy shape and manners of others mafias that work for him.
+What does it means?
+Simple Andreu is the administrator of the Catalunya territory of the global human trade network.
+He rent services to others mafia in this target territory and permit them with corruption and neural control to not be arrested.
+For this "service" he gain money obviously.
+This is what is known as "mafiopoli".

+- 15/3/2022 20:34 Francesca that got a psychotic attack follow to heavy torture me every seconds of my day and night.
+In her delirium affirm that I've got to shut up and suffer silently.
+Bitch your surname is exact the same to me, you're only the rod of the Italian democracy.

+- 15/3/2022 21:40 Andreu saying to me that I've got to go to sleep, Francesca that I've got to naked myself and masturbate myself.